-Common requirements for all shortcode campaigns:
+Common requirements for all short code campaigns:

-Required synonym information:
+Required synonym information: INFO

-Your stop message must include helpful information in addition to confirming the opt-out.
+Stop message must include helpful information in addition to confirming the opt-out.

 Required synonyms: STOP ALL, END, QUIT, CANCEL, UNSUB, and UNSUBSCRIBE